 Any dividend income received is treated as excluded income and not separately taxed.
-In addition to returning FIF income in her tax return, she also makes a disclosure of her FIF interest by filing an IR 449 form.
+In addition to returning FIF income in her tax return, she also makes a disclosure of her FIF interest and FIF income by filing IR 449 and IR 1261 forms.